Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 ### Step 3 - Install cert-manager

 Before you can use Kuadrant, you must install cert-manager.
+Cert-Manager is used by kuadrant to manage TLS certificates for your gateways.

-> The minimum supported version of cert-manager is v1.12.1.
+> The minimum supported version of cert-manager is v1.14.0.

 Install one of the different flavours of the Cert-Manager.